rednafi/i-have-seen/README.md

 </h1>

 ***\>>
-Workflow to automatically add a comment when an issue or a pull request is opened
+Workflow to add a comment when an issue or a pull request is opened
 \<<***

 ![actions-badge]